-Southwestern College is a member of the Pacific Coast Athletic Conference (PCAC), which includes College of the Desert, Cuyamaca, Grossmont, Imperial Valley, Mira Costa, Mt.
-San Jacinto College, Palomar, San Bernardino Valley, San Diego City, and San Diego Mesa Colleges.
+Southwestern College is a member of the Pacific Coast Athletic Conference (PCAC), which includes Cuyamaca, Grossmont, Imperial Valley, Mira Costa, Palomar, San Diego City, San Diego Miramar, and San Diego Mesa Colleges.

 Southwestern College competes in the following sports:

-- men’s football, baseball, water polo, track and field, basketball, cross country, soccer; and
+- men’s football, baseball, water polo, track and field, basketball, cross country, soccer, swimming; and

-- women’s basketball, cross country, softball, tennis, soccer, volleyball, water polo, and track and field.
+- women’s basketball, cross country, softball, tennis, soccer, swimming, volleyball, water polo, and track and field.

 Eligibility rules, established by the California Community Colleges Athletic Association and Southwestern College, require that: